KQM-git/TCL/characters/cryo/shenhe.md

 When characters under the effect of Icy Quill applied by Shenhe trigger its DMG Bonus effects, Shenhe will gain a Skyfrost Mantra stack:
 • When Shenhe uses **Spring Spirit Summoning**, she will consume all stacks of Skyfrost Mantra, increasing the DMG of that **Spring Spirit Summoning** by 5% for each stack consumed.
 • Max 50 stacks.
 Stacks last for 60s.
+• Stacks are gained after the damage has been dealt .
 {% endtab %}

 {% tab title="C5" %}